-Candidates must have the minimum equivalent of a 2:1 degree at undergraduate level.
+Candidates must have the minimum equivalent of a 2:1 degree at the undergraduate level.
 A good result in a consequent and relevant master degree will also be expected.

 User Review( votes)